dtcooper/tomato/controller/README.md

 ## Development

 Head to the [tester web page here](https://dtcooper.github.io/tomato/controller-test.html).
-(This is known to work in Google Chrome)
+(This is known to work in Google Chrome.)

 ## Circuit Diagram